Swiss roll over Ecuador with dramatic last-gasp strike

 "It will give us some extra strength for the next two matches," he added, looking ahead to clashes with France and Honduras.

-The Swiss had promised more attacking endeavor with an exciting young side after dour, defensive displays in their last two World Cups, but it was the South Americans who struck first in the 22nd minute after pre-match concerns about the Europeans' soft center proved founded.
+The Swiss had promised more attacking endeavour with an exciting young side after dour, defensive displays in their last two World Cups, but it was the South Americans who struck first in the 22nd minute after pre-match concerns about the Europeans' soft centre proved founded.

 Ecuador striker Enner Valencia easily stepped away from Johan Djourou to meet Walter Ayovi's free kick from the right and Swiss goalkeeper Diego Benaglio was stuck on his line as the ball fizzed into his six-yard box.